5 Ways to Become a Leader in Design

 With over 17 years of experience in the design industry, Homaxi explains: “It’s the ability to influence and create experiences.
 The ability to help clients deliver work that is far more customer centric.”

-Homaxi is herself a leader of design, and here she shares her wisdom on how to climb the ranks to success.
+Homaxi is herself a design leader, and here she shares her wisdom on how to climb the ranks to success.

 Here are the top five ways to become a leader in design according to Homaxi:

 For Homaxi, a key to success is trusting in your abilities and making informed choices.

 “I’m definitely a person to whom opportunity has presented itself to, time and again.
 You need to take the leap and embrace opportunities when they come your way,” says Homaxi.

 To be an innovative designer, people need to open up rather than narrow down to solve problems.
 Design thinking promotes a particular mindset that needs to be open to new or different approaches and solutions to problem solving and opportunity creation.